 For pro DJs, or those wanting to do things like using stems, lots of decks and effects, maybe running Ableton Live as well as their DJ software on the same machine at the same time, maybe adding extra hardware and so on, it is indeed probably worth taking this further.

 In our Digital DJ Lab training programme, we offer guided, specific optimisation lessons on both Mac and Windows – click here to learn more about the programme.

-But I’ll level with you – most of the time, even if you do nothing I’ve written about here, you’ll be OK.
+But I’ll level with you – most of the time, even if you do nothing I’ve written about here, you’ll be OK, as long as your computer meets the specs recommended by the manufacturer for the features you wish to use.
 If you do what I advise you in this article, though, you’ll have a more reliable, smoother DJing computer.
 More than that, you’ll have the knowledge to always keep things running smoothly whatever changes in the future.

 And most importantly, if something does go wrong, you’ve got a whole list of things to work through and check, before you go into the black hole of product support and digging in forums for answers that may be staring you right in the face.

 And just as importantly, you’ll avoid the embarrassment of somebody pointing out something obvious to you that you should have known yourself!